BlackWolfsDen/Maps/Draenor/Add-Mini-Map-Names/README.md

 convert C:/WoD/WorldMapArea.dbc to a cvs and open. now open a new word pad off to the side.

-now search and extract every line that has the map id (1116) for column 2 and paste to your . column 3 may be recursive so go line by line of each map id (1116) and verify column 3 entry is an entry that also exsists with the extracted entries . if column 3 entry was not extracted then find it and extract it with the rest. missing entries WILL cause client to crash when player enters the missing entry area. i.e entry gets recursive call from column 3 but entry doesnt exsist. so go thru and triple check that you have extracted EVERY entry that has map id (1116) in column 2.
+now search and extract every line that has the map id (1116) for column 2 and paste to your empty word pad. column 3 may be recursive so go line by line of each entry you extracted and verify column 3 entry is an entry that also exsists with the extracted entries . if column 3 entry was not extracted then find it and add it with the rest. missing entries WILL cause a client to crash when a player enters the missing entry area. i.e entry gets recursive call from column 3 but entry doesnt exsist. so go thru and triple check that you have extracted EVERY entry that has map id (1116) in column 2.

 convert C:/WotlK/AreaTable.dbc to a cvs and open. now scroll to the bottom and ALL add these entries and save.